Quotes on Nature

 Greater racket-tailed drongo (Dicrurus paradiseus), feeding on flowers of a coral tree (Erythrina stricta), Periyar National Park, Kerala, South India.
 This picture clearly shows, why the bird is called ‘racket-tailed drongo’.
 (Photo copyright © by Kaj Halberg)

-”A true Danish term, [rather than ’Indian Summer’] describing the late return of the summer, is ’Flying Summer’.
+”A true Danish term, [rather than the American ’Indian Summer’] describing the late return of the summer, is ’Flying Summer’.
 On calm and sunny days, the stubble fields are covered in myriads of young spiders’ webs, creating a transparent silk carpet, as far as the eye can reach.
 And it reaches far on a glass-clear September afternoon.”

 – Jens Gregersen (b.
 1952), Danish artist and author, in his book Årets ring.
 Fuglene og landet (’Circle of the Year.
 Birds and landscape’), 2008